Eagle School: Closure and integration into Springvale

 Eagle was precariously placed in its mountainous home because of the security situation and its proximity to Mozambique.
 The school had approached the Springvale School board "in general terms" on a previous occasion about the possibility of a move and, in March 1976, met specifically to ask if Springvale would consider taking on the pupils and staff who remained after Eagle had officially closed in the Vumba Mountains.
 Eagle Headmaster Michael Hammond, who had taught at Springvale for many years before moving to Eagle, was faced with an agonising decision: to close completely or to move the school somewhere where "we could continue to preserve our identity for the rest of the year".
 Thus, Eagle joined the ranks of Springvale at the opening of the second term 1976.
 Springvale temporarily benefitted from the influx of seventy Eagle boys but circumstances beyond the school's control forced it to close in 1979.

 Post closure

 The school site was subsequently taken over by the Elim Mission Society.
 On the night of the 23 June 1978, twelve members of the mission were murdered by members of the ZANU–PF (Zimbabwe African National Union – Patriotic Front) in the Vumba massacre.
 The site was taken over by the ZANU PF and access to it is restricted.
+It was later turned into a private college named Eagle Private College for Secretarial Studies for girls.